frup42/apex-mocks-sfdx/readme.md

 If we were working with Node.js, we could pull ApexMocks in from NPM.<br>
 If we were working with... well, you get the picture.

-We don't have a sophisticated package manager for pulling in versioned, unmanaged code.
+We don't have a sophisticated package manager for pulling in semantically versioned unmanaged code.
 So we're going to manually copy the files from fflib-apex-mocks, as and when we need them.
 At the time of writing, these are the files as of the [HEAD of master in financialforcedev/fflib-apex-mocks](https://github.com/financialforcedev/fflib-apex-mocks/commit/af89f78a355c4513428f263e96592b03ccf3ee1e).